 Learn effective differentiation for learning to enable all students to progress

 Every student is different, entering classrooms with varying ideas and understanding.
-This course will help you improve your understanding and use of differentiating for learning within science, technology, engineering, computing and maths.
+This course will help you improve your understanding and use of differentiating for learning for both primary and secondary education.

 You will leave the course feeling confident in your ability to respond to evidence of your students’ learning and address their different needs.